88lex/sa-gen/README.md

 max 50 projects for a paid gsuite account.
 You can request more project from Google if necessary.

 run `gcloud init --console-only` first and select a project for your first batch of 100.
-For subsequent batches of 100 you run `gcloud init` again, pick 1, then 2 to select then next project.
+For subsequent batches of 100 you run `gcloud init` again, pick 1, [1] Re-initialize this configuration then choose the account where your projects/SAs reside.
+Then choose the next project.

 Before running the script:
 Create a folder for your keys before running the script